Manjusri Vasthu Vidya Sastra

 Mañjuśrībhāsitacitrakarmaśāstra (Treatise on iconography as spoken by Mañjuśrī) is a Sinhalese Buddhist text dealing with construction of monasteries and Buddhist temples.

 Description

 The text discusses performance of Buddhist tantric homa ceremonies (as shown in the left being performed by a Shingon priest) to consecrate a Five Tathagata mandala (as shown in the Tibetan Buddhist mural on the right) inside the garbhagriha of the temple.

 A single manuscript of this text, written in Sanskrit language in Sinhalese script, was acquired by S. Paranavitana in 1950s from a Buddhist temple in Gampola.
 After his death, it was acquired by the National Archives of Colombo in 1972.
 The text appears as a dialogue between Manjushri and Viswakarma.
-Given the ample references to application of mantras and fire-ceremony in consecration of monasteries and temples, with the invocation of the 5 Buddhas, it is of evidently a Vajrayana nature.
+Given the ample references to application of mantras and fire-ceremony in consecration of monasteries and temples, with the invocation of the 5 Buddhas, it is of evidently a Vajrayana nature that was practiced in the Abhayagiri vihara.
 Based on its Vajrayana content and application of Sinhala script, the text can be dated to be from 11th century.